Donald Parham

-Donald Durand Parham Jr. (born August 16, 1997) is an American professional football tight end for the Pittsburgh Steelers of the National Football League (NFL).
+Donald Durand Parham Jr. (born August 16, 1997) is an American professional football tight end.
 He played college football for the Stetson Hatters, and signed with the Detroit Lions as an undrafted free agent in 2019.
+He has previously played for the Los Angeles Chargers.

 Early life and college

 Parham grew up in Lakeland, Florida, where he initially excelled playing basketball at Lake Gibson High School.
-Despite coming from a rich lineage of football players, including his father and four uncles who all played college football, Parham didn’t play football until his senior season.
+Despite coming from a rich lineage of football players, including his father and four uncles who all played college football, Parham didn't play football until his senior season.
 He excelled at wide receiver and defensive end, and committed to play college football at Stetson.

 After seeing minimal action in four games a freshman, Parham took on a large role as a sophomore, converting to tight end and playing in 11 games (6 starts), recording 37 catches for 455 yards and a team-leading six touchdown receptions.
-As a junior, Parham led Stetson’s pass-catchers with 58 receptions for 817 yards and a touchdown, and was named Honorable Mention All-Conference.
+As a junior, Parham led Stetson's pass-catchers with 58 receptions for 817 yards and a touchdown, and was named Honorable Mention All-Conference.
 During his senior season, he had 85 receptions for 1,319 yards and 13 touchdowns, and was voted FCS First-Team All-American for his efforts.

-Parham finished his career as Stetson’s all-time leading receiver, recording 180 receptions for 2,591 yards and 20 touchdowns.
+Parham finished his career as Stetson's all-time leading receiver, recording 180 receptions for 2,591 yards and 20 touchdowns.
 He was selected to participate in the NFLPA Bowl and Senior Bowl upon the conclusion of his college career.